AutoTrader-MM/road-to-quant/README.md

     * https://mlcourse.ai/book/index.html, Elements of statistical learning
     *Foundations of Reinforcement Learning with Applications in Finance, Ashwin Rao, he has a whole course website with assignments and exams
+    * ESL book with the reading group + EDX course from the authors

   2.4 C++